Tulsa World's Black Friday edition with ads and puzzle book on sale Wednesday

 Starting at noon Wednesday, the Black Friday edition will go on sale, giving holiday shoppers first access to the year’s holiday ads.
 This year’s edition also includes a 48-page puzzle book that includes Jumble, Sudoku, Scrabblegrams, coloring pages, crossword puzzles and more.

-Customers will need to drive east on Fourth Street between Boulder Avenue and Main Street to buy a copy while still in their cars.
-Once on Fourth Street, customers need to get in the left lane.
+Customers will need to drive on Fourth Street between Boulder Avenue and Main Street to buy a copy while still in their cars.
+Once on Fourth Street customers need to get in the left lane.
 Customers also can walk to the location to make a purchase.

 The Black Friday edition will go on sale at QuikTrip, Reasor’s, Walmart and most area retailers by early afternoon.